-This CONTINUING DISCLOSURE AGREEMENT (the "Disclosure Agreement") is made this 11th day of April, 2017 between the NEW JERSEY TURNPIKE AUTHORITY (the "Authority"), THE BANK OF NEW YORK MELLON and U.S. BANK NATIONAL ASSOCIATION, in their capacity as co-trustees (the "Co-Trustees") under the Authority's Turnpike Revenue Bond Resolution, adopted on August 20, 1991, as amended, restated and supplemented (the "Resolution"), including as supplemented by the Series 2016 Turnpike Revenue Bond Resolution adopted by the Authority on September 27, 2016.
-This Disclosure Agreement is entered into in connection with the issuance and sale by the Authority of its Turnpike Revenue Bonds, Series 2017 A, and any additional bonds hereinafter issued under the Resolution and designated pursuant to a supplemental schedule as bonds to be covered hereunder (collectively, the "Bonds").
+This CONTINUING DISCLOSURE AGREEMENT (the "Disclosure Agreement") is made this 26th day of October, 2017 between the NEW JERSEY TURNPIKE AUTHORITY (the "Authority"), THE BANK OF NEW YORK MELLON and U.S. BANK NATIONAL ASSOCIATION, in their capacity as co-trustees (the "Co-Trustees") under the Authority's Turnpike Revenue Bond Resolution, adopted on August 20, 1991, as amended, restated and supplemented (the "Resolution"), including as supplemented by the Series 2016 Turnpike Revenue Bond Resolution adopted by the Authority on September 27, 2016 and the Series 2017 Turnpike Revenue Bond Resolution adopted by the Authority on September 19, 2017.
+This Disclosure Agreement is entered into in connection with the issuance and sale by the Authority of its Turnpike Revenue Bonds, Series 2017 C and its Turnpike Revenue Bonds, Series 2017 D, and any additional bonds hereinafter issued under the Resolution and designated pursuant to a supplemental schedule as bonds to be covered hereunder (collectively, the "Bonds").

-- 1. Purpose of this Disclosure Agreement.
-This Disclosure Agreement is being executed and delivered for the benefit of the holders and beneficial owners of the Bonds (collectively, the "Bondholders") and in compliance with Rule 15c2-12(b)(5) of the Securities and Exchange Commission, as it may be amended from time to time, including administrative or judicial interpretations thereof, as it applies to the Bonds. - 2.
-Definitions.
+1. Purpose of this Disclosure Agreement.
+This Disclosure Agreement is being executed and delivered for the benefit of the holders and beneficial owners of the Bonds (collectively, the "Bondholders") and in compliance with Rule 15c2-12(b)(5) of the Securities and Exchange Commission, as it may be amended from time to time, including administrative or judicial interpretations thereof, as it applies to the Bonds.

+2. Definitions.
 In addition to the definitions set forth in the Resolution and hereinabove, which apply to any capitalized term used in this Disclosure Agreement unless otherwise defined in this Section 2, the following capitalized terms shall have the following meanings: